Learn to trade

 Understand market sensitivities:

 • Oil prices are sensitive to changes in the value of the US dollar, macroeconomic data, and geopolitical events.
-Recognizing these factors can help you anticipate market movements.
+Recognising these factors can help you anticipate market movements.

 Consider trend-following strategies: